The 21 Best Motorhome Routes in the UK for an Amazing Adventure!

 Kent

-The south east England county of Kent really is the garden of England, even though it’s on the doorstep of London.
-Much of it’s border is coastal, and within this you’ll find a beautiful landscape of rolling hills, fertile farmland and country estates.
+The south-east England county of Kent really is the garden of England, even though it’s on the doorstep of London.
+Much of its border is coastal, and within this, you’ll find a beautiful landscape of rolling hills, fertile farmland and country estates.

 Some of the best beaches near London are in the county, as well as orchards bursting with fruit, including the world-renowned Kent hops.